 If you have been single for years, and have decided you want to date one of the people in your class, you are facing a volatile situation.
 Your wisest strategy will be to avoid alone time with your student.
 However, if you simply like a student’s smile or think they have a beautiful personality, it is likely that you do not need to completely avoid them.

 Nurture Your Students

 Above all, remember that your calling as a yoga teacher requires you to dedicate yourself to your students.
-You must rise above your individual needs.
-Your studio is not a place to find love or romance.
-Think about how a relationship with a student would disrupt the tranquil atmosphere you’ve built.
-Remember to keep love for all in your heart and follow the path of righteousness.
+Firstly, you must rise above your individual needs.
+Secondly, your studio is not a place to find love or romance.
+Thirdly, think about how a relationship with a student would disrupt the tranquil atmosphere you’ve built.
+Finally, remember to keep love for all in your heart and follow the path of righteousness.